Portland State University: Colleges and schools

+In addition, Portland State University, through the Center for Executive and Professional Education, offers non-credit, short term, professional education programs for the public as well as customized education for organizations.

 Undergraduate curriculum

 University Studies

 In 1993, PSU comprehensively reformed its undergraduate curriculum with a new curriculum called University Studies that is unique to the institution.
 The curriculum was conceived to address issues of credit distribution which required students in upper-level courses to enroll in classes outside of their majors.
 In a 1993 summary report on the reform, it was stated that the University Studies sought to incorporate "'across-the-curriculum' themes including writing, diversity and multiculturalism, ethics, and global studies," as well as form a foundation that "includes the capacity and the propensity to engage in inquiry and critical thinking, to use various forms of communication for learning and expression, to gain an awareness of the broader human experience and its environment, and appreciate the responsibilities of persons to themselves, to each other, and to community."

 PSU's University Studies curriculum begins with Freshman Inquiry courses, which are interactive and theme-based, and "explore topics and issues using an interdisciplinary approach to show how they can be understood from different perspectives."
-In these courses, professors are paired with junior and senior level students who assist in leading group discussions, as well as a peer mentor who leads smaller inquiry sessions.

 The Sophomore Inquiry courses are heavily communication-based, and are focused on group dialogue as well as presentations and research projects.
-These courses are designed to allow sophomore students to explore topics that are complementary to their chosen majors.

 As students transition into junior level, they are required to enroll in Upper Division Cluster Courses which are more in-depth and focused, as they pertain more closely to the students' chosen majors.
 Unlike the inquiry courses that make up students' freshmen and sophomore years, the upper-division courses do not feature mentor sessions.
 The "clusters" from which students choose their courses cover a wide range of disciplines and themes.

 During their senior year, while still completing upper-division Cluster Courses, students are also required to complete a six-credit senior capstone project in order to graduate.
 The capstone integrates class work with community-based work.
 These projects are integrated with local community organizations, and cover a wide range of issues, from social justice to grantwriting, environmental conservation, youth education, and more.
 Capstone courses often conclude with a public presentation from the students on their experiences with the community organization or cause which they explored.

 The university received national recognition for the program from the U.S. News & World Report, the W.K.
 Kellogg Foundation, the Corporation for National Service, the Atlantic Foundation, and the Pew Charitable Trust for the innovative pedagogical approach to undergraduate education.